jenkins-x-apps/jx-app-jacoco/README.md

 Using the [jx command line tool](https://jenkins-x.io/getting-started/install/), run the following command.

-`jx add app -n "" jx-app-jacoco --repository "http://chartmuseum.jenkins-x.io"`
+`jx add app jx-app-jacoco --repository "http://chartmuseum.jenkins-x.io"`

 NOTE: The syntax of this command is evolving and will change.

-Upon successful installation, you should see jx-app-jacoco in the list of pods running in your cluster.
+Upon successful installation, you should see jx-app-jacoco in the list of pods running in your cluster - it will be called `jx-app-jacoco-jx-app-jacoco`.

+NOTE: The name repitition is a common pattern in helm,

 `kubectl get pods`